rhclayto/postpals/README.md

 Github of http://mailfud.org/postpals/

+Updated to add IPv6 compatibility, extra logging, & a new umask (0117) to allow writing socket file with group +rw permissions (for Postfix to access by adding Postfix to the postpals group).
+Also adds hardened systemd services for postpals and postpals-taillog, rather than /etc/defaults files and monit.

 # Postpals

 Postpals is a simple policy daemon for Postfix.
 It maintains a database of outgoing mail, specifically recipients and relays associated to them.